 I see my working title as being two fold.
-I am a design educator first and foremost, but this is inexorably linked with my work as a graphic artist.
+I am a design educator first and foremost, but this is inexorably linked with my work as a visual communicator.

 Having a breadth of over twenty years practical experience is an asset that I rely upon regularly as design educator.

 I passionately believe in empowering students with knowledge and skills to develop strong conceptual approaches to visual storytelling and it is clearly evident that I can impart more by the way of example; this is where my professional practice and role as an academic intertwine.